NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-02-01.md

 Until now, he’d addressed He Yiming as 'little brother'.
 However, when his Internal Energy had attained the ninth layer and the latter still stood motionlessly, he realized that this individual’s Internal Energy cultivation was not below his at all.

-At this moment, the feeling of contempt had completely disappeared in his heart, and the way he felt about He Yiming had even undergone a subtle transformation.
+At this moment, the feeling of contempt had completely disappeared from his heart, and the way he felt about He Yiming had also undergone a subtle transformation.
 Addressing He Yiming as brother was the same as recognizing the latter as his equal.

 He Yiming brightly said, “Young master Lin, please.”